mankle26/Pitfalls-of-time-series-forecasting/README.md

 ## Open Questions

-***The 18- and 16-step models both propartially lagged result.
+***The 18- and 16-step models both produce partially lagged result.
 Why does the 16-step-plot still look so bad in the chart?***

 If we look at the above Excel-Snippet once again, we can see that it works perfectly